gamejolt/doc-game-api/data-storage/get-keys.md

 ## Description

-Returns all the keys in either the game's global data store, or all the keys in a user's data store.
+Returns all the keys in either the game's global `data store`, or all the keys in a user's `data store`.

 ## URL Endpoint